-C.A.P.S. welcomes all members to our recurrency training getaway held in Hawaii during the winter months of December and January every year.
+C.A.P.S. welcomes all members to our re currency training getaway held in Hawaii during the winter months of November and at Skydive Cuautla in January every year.
 If you are interested in attending next years program please contact us directly.

 Ground program and skydive “rust-remover” by our CAPS Instructors and Coaches.